supernelis/workshop-renovating-legacy-codebase/StepsTowardsGoldenMaster.md

 Often uncovered parts or mutants that survive fall on the following categories:

-* Dead code (code that is not used)
+* Dead code (code that is not used).
+It is best to remove such code.
-* Code that is not covered by tests
+* Code that is not covered by tests.
+It is best to cover such code by tests.
-* Needs more multiple users and seeds to be covered (more variation).
+* Needs more multiple *users* and *seeds* to be covered (more variation).
 The next section provides some tips to add more variation.

 ## Step: Add more variation in the golden master test